We've been featured in:

 In addition, the UK GDPR gives extra protection to special category data, which can include information relating to a person’s:

 If an organisation fails to protect the personal data that they process, causing it to become compromised, you may be able to claim compensation.
-However, you must prove that you suffered psychological harm or financial loss as a result.
+If you have experienced financial losses, or psychological distress as a result of this, get in touch with our advisors for a free eligibility assessment today.

 How To Claim For A Court Case Data Breach